-UCLA Bruins men’s soccer head coach Jorge Salcedo has resigned on Thursday.
+UCLA Bruins men’s soccer head coach Jorge Salcedo resigned on Thursday.
 His name is involved in the college admissions scandal that has rocked colleges recently.

 He allegedly accepted bribes of $200,000 in order to help enroll two players, who had fake athletic profiles.
 Salcedo had been on leave for the past week before his resignation.

 The 46-year-old Cerritos, California native has been the school’s head coach since the 2004 season.
-In the college admissions scandal, he was charged with conspiracy to commit racketeering after getting one female and one mail student in the school.
+In the college admissions scandal, he was charged with conspiracy to commit racketeering after getting one female and one male student in the school.

-He got them in to the prestigious school under the pretense that those two were soccer players.
+He got them into the prestigious school under the pretense that those two were soccer players.
 However, they did not play the sport at all.

 Lauren Isackson, who was part of the 2017 women’s soccer team, was one of the two individuals.
 Her parents were part of the scheme that helped privileged families to get their children into top universities.